pinefoambath/medium-article/README.md

 # medium-article
-I recreated the look of www.medium.com artices to practice HTML and CSS.
+I recreated the look of www.medium.com articles to practice HTML and CSS.